rushlet/rushlet/README.md

 ### Other things you might want to know:
 * I bruise easily & I'm clumsy, you probably shouldn't be concerned if I look like I've been beaten up.
-* My music taste is pretty eclectic, I can bounce from [ukranian folk](https://open.spotify.com/track/52Wl3PQGfyvMJm5JQu0acD?si=zEoFqkZ3Qqe2IRLWeFQC1Q) to [90s indie rock](https://open.spotify.com/track/1OU3fzC6uWKpqgZalfUSx8?si=vCywFj1VT9yR9kCjrXYxAw) to [Brazilian body percussian](https://open.spotify.com/track/4bndkI1TTh7itdsyixtDoD?si=CvQIUFxXQImKE73oJsBhOw) to [acoustic covers of pop songs](https://open.spotify.com/track/5CjOsESIfgyByBGKL7MCWU?si=S0_UprYXQHmEm2sU4FWU-w) before breakfast.
+* My music taste is pretty eclectic, I can bounce from [Ukranian folk](https://open.spotify.com/track/52Wl3PQGfyvMJm5JQu0acD?si=zEoFqkZ3Qqe2IRLWeFQC1Q) to [90s indie rock](https://open.spotify.com/track/1OU3fzC6uWKpqgZalfUSx8?si=vCywFj1VT9yR9kCjrXYxAw) to [Brazilian body percussian](https://open.spotify.com/track/4bndkI1TTh7itdsyixtDoD?si=CvQIUFxXQImKE73oJsBhOw) to [acoustic covers of pop songs](https://open.spotify.com/track/5CjOsESIfgyByBGKL7MCWU?si=S0_UprYXQHmEm2sU4FWU-w) before breakfast.
 * My face is sometimes more expressive than I realise, it can get me into trouble.
 * I hit a drum fairly well in a [Brighton based samba band](https://www.youtube.com/watch?v=zRHbofgZmq0), sometimes this involves wandering the streets in fantastic costumes and perplexing passers by.
 * On a related note, I love any excuse for fancy dress.